cosban/data/README.md

 ### Execute

 Either execute your transactions, i.e. your inserts, updates, deletes, Or your queries which return data.
-For single statement operations, you may prepare and execute/query in one step using the PrepareAnd... methods You can either query for a single row, or multiple.
+For single statement operations, you may prepare and execute/query in one step using the PrepareAnd... methods.
+You can either query for a single row, or multiple.
 It's up to you.